-- The expected effects of the five design variables on task performance have been confirmed with high statistical reliability across hundreds of combinations of parameter settings. - The model accurately quantifies the interactions between the five practical design variables, thus, the model is well suited for supporting design trades among these variables. - The data and model presented here indicate larger improvements in training task performance are available through decreased display pitch and hold time than are available through increased display luminance and contrast.
+- These evaluations provide the simulation training community with far more data pertaining to hold time and task performance than were previously available. - The expected effect of hold time on task performance has been confirmed with high statistical reliability across hundreds of combinations of parameter settings. - The correlation between model predictions and the data were very high, confirming the validity of the model. - The model accurately quantifies the interactions between the five practical design variables, thus, the model is well suited for supporting design trades among these variables. - The data and model presented here indicate larger improvements in training task performance are available through decreased display pitch and hold time than are available through increased display luminance and contrast.